 - Cut each noodle with a knife to about 0.3 cm thickness, and apply some more flour to prevent sticking.
 Spread each noodle one by one to maintain shape.

-- To assemble the noodle soup, add some broth and chicken pieces into a pot, and add the noodles.
+- To assemble the noodle soup, add some broth and chicken pieces into a pot and add the noodles.
 Boil for about 3-4 minutes until cooked.
-Serve in a bowl with chopped green onions on top.
-Season with salt and pepper as desired, and serve with a side of kimchi!
+Season with salt and pepper, garnish, and serve with a side of kimchi.
 Enjoy!